Home

 The implied volatility from dividend derivatives can be used to estimate growth uncertainty, expected returns on dividend claims, and expected growth in real time.

 Methods for understanding movements in stock prices and recovering growth expectations in real time.
-Our analysis shows that stock market fluctuations around the coronavirus outbreak mostly come from pricing of distant future cash flows.
+The stock market crash around the coronavirus outbreak was too severe to be justified by the drop firms’ expected earnings.

 Featured in: Forbes, Financial Times, Vox, Seeking alpha, Pro market